Introduction

 There are 2 types of hotel liquor licences.

 A hotel liquor licence allows you to sell alcohol to the public for consumption on and off the premises.
 It also allows you to operate gaming machines, subject to separate approval.
-The licence is appropriate for venues such as accommodation hotels and large and small bars.
+The licence is appropriate for venues such as accommodation hotels and large bars.

 A general bar licence is more limited.
 It doesn't allow you to operate gaming machines or sell takeaway alcohol.
 A general bar licence allows the premises to offer accommodation, dining and public entertainment.